 Nicotine+ aims to be as portable as possible, providing access to the Soulseek network for people who cannot run the official Soulseek client.
 Nicotine+ runs on almost any architecture and system available, and has active users on a plethora of different systems.
-This also means that the introduction of an external software dependency can cause issues for both packagers and users.
+This also means that the introduction of an external software dependency can be an inconvenience for both packagers and users.

-Dependencies preinstalled on most systems, as well as modules included in the Python Standard Library, should be preferred whenever possible.
+Modules included in the Python Standard Library should be preferred whenever possible.
 Avoid introducing “convenient” and “new hotness” dependencies, if the standard library already includes the required functionality to some degree.
 If a new dependency is necessary, think about the following points:

 The current dependencies for Nicotine+ are described in DEPENDENCIES.md.

-Profiling code changes from time to time is important, to ensure that Nicotine+ performs well and uses few resources.
-Our goal is to develop a lightweight client than runs well on older hardware, as well as servers, which can be quite constrained.
+Profiling code changes from time to time is important, to ensure that Nicotine+ performs well and uses fewer system resources.
+Our goal is to develop a lightweight client than runs well on older hardware, as well as small servers.